MicrosoftDocs/xamarin-docs/docs/ios/watchos/platform/quick-interaction-techniques.md

 ms.date: 03/17/2017
 ---

-# Quick Interaction Techniques for watchOS 3
+# Quick Interaction Techniques for watchOS 3 in Xamarin

 _This article covers the quick interaction techniques Apple has added in watchOS 3 and how to implement them in Xamarin.iOS for Apple Watch._